-Assignment Policy
+• Assignment Policy

-- Due to the potential incompatibility of word processing programs and formats, and the potential for the transmission of viruses, absolutely no work for the course will be accepted as an E-mail and/or as an E-mail attachment, or on a disk etc. All graded work must be printed off by you and delivered to me in hard copy format. - All work submitted for the course must be typed.
+- Due to the potential incompatibility of word processing programs and formats, and the potential for the transmission of viruses, absolutely no work for the course will be accepted as an E-mail and/or as an E-mail attachment, or on a disk etc. All graded work must be uploaded onto Canvas. - All work submitted for the course must be typed.